isaacsun0813/isaacsun0813/README.md

 - 👋 Hi, I’m @isaacsun0813 a student at Northwestern University studying Computer Science and Music
 - 👀 I’m interested in entrepreneurship, cloud, and the intersection of climate tech and AI.
 - 🌱 I previously worked as a Software Engineer for Acorn Genetics, a biotech startup based out of Evanston, Illinois.
 Prev @ Lumentum, Relativity.
-Currently working on a number of different projects but will remain private for the meantime :) Stay tuned!
+Currently working on creating Sync2Meet a better scheduling application.
 - 📫 Reach me at IsaacSun2025@u.northwestern.edu!

 <!---